 Value for Money 10/10

-The Care Taker is massive value for money, particularly the new Kickout version.
+The Ameristep Care Taker Ground Blind is massive value for money, particularly the new Kickout version.
 The price is always subject to change from retailer to retailer, but you’d be unlucky not to find it for less than $100, which is an absolute bargain.

 It’s well-built, reliable, easy to transport, and well priced.
 All in all, it’s an outstanding ground blind.

-The Big Cat 350 – The best overall ground blind available this year
+The Big Cat 350 – The best overall ground blind available in 2023

 Sharpshaft: Read our review of the Big Cat 350.